Near West Bend in Washington County, Wisconsin — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Location.
-43° 27.883′ N, 88° 8.4′ W. Marker is near West Bend, Wisconsin, in Washington County.
-Marker can be reached from County Highway A ¼ mile east of County Highway 144.
+Marker has been reported missing.
+It was located near 43° 27.883′ N, 88° 8.4′ W. Marker was near West Bend, Wisconsin, in Washington County.
+Marker could be reached from County Highway A ¼ mile east of County Highway 144.
 Touch for map.
 Marker is located in Lizard Mound County Park, north of West Bend.
-Marker is in this post office area: West Bend WI 53095, United States of America.
+Marker was in this post office area: West Bend WI 53095, United States of America.